mehulagg/gitlab/doc/user/application_security/terminology/index.md

 ### Vulnerability

-Also refered to as a Standalone Vulnerability Object.
 A flaw that has a negative impact on the security of its environment.
 Vulnerabilities describe the error or weakness, and don't describe where the error is located (see [finding](#finding)).
 Each vulnerability maps to a unique finding.